-All students must report tardiness by 8:15 a.m. or 5:45 p.m.
+All students must report tardiness by 8:15 a.m (day schedule) or 5:45 p.m. (night schedule).
 A student who is 'tardy' arrives at and after 8:39 a.m. or at or after 6:09 p.m.
-Student cannot stay and will be sent home.
+A 'tardy' student cannot stay and will be sent home.
 No unexcused tardy student will be allowed to stay unless they can provide a verifiable document.
 Student who has verifiable documentation (ex. doctor's note, court paper, ect.) must notify Academy before the date and provide documentation for tardiness.
 Policy applies to Distance Learning.